Faculty of Senior Fellows

-He was next appointed to serve as the Deputy Assistant Secretary of Defense, Homeland Defense and Defense Support to Civil Authorities, overseeing policy issues involving the Defense Domains (Air, Land, Maritime, & Cyber), National Guard domestic operational issues, domestic Counter Terrorism, all Readiness Exercises, and Defense response to natural and manmade disasters (e.g., floods, hurricanes, wildfires, and industrial accidents), acting as the primary civilian oversight of U.S. Northern Command.
+Dr. Bucci’s next assignment was as Deputy Assistant Secretary of Defense for Homeland Defense and Defense Support to Civil Authorities, responsible for overseeing policy issues involving the Defense Domains (air, land, maritime and cyber), National Guard domestic operational issues, domestic counterterrorism, readiness exercises and response to natural and manmade disasters.
+He was the primary civilian overseer of U.S. Northern Command (NORTHCOM).

 Brian Dietzman, M.S., M.M.A.S.